SiliconLabs/automated-measurement-framework/Examples/RX/README.md

 ---
 ## Waterfall
-Measures receiver sensitivity, just with a continuous power sweep and plotting capabilities
+Measures receiver sensitivity, just with a continuous power sweep, and plotting capabilities

 Settings completely inherited from `Sensitivity`.